open/close all folders

 - In The Wizard Heir, Seph finds out that, while his parents are not evil as such, his mother gave him to a foster mother instead of raising him herself, in order to keep him safe, and that she never told his father that he has a son.
 Less than stellar, one might say.

-- A variant in Animorphs: just before the two-year anniversary of his mother's "death," Marco discovers that his mother is actually the host body of Visser One.
+- A variant in Animorphs: just before the two-year anniversary of his mother's "death," Marco discovers that his mother is actually the host body of Visser One, who faked the death when she was reassigned off-planet.
 Marco had actually been planning to quit the team, but stayed on with the goal of eventually freeing his mom from the Yeerks.
-He succeeds about fifty books later.
+He succeeds forty books later.

 Live Action TV